What Richard Did: Production

 Unlike Abrahamson's previous two films, the screenplay for What Richard Did was not written by Mark O'Halloran but by Malcolm Campbell.
 The details of the plot deviate significantly from the source novel.
 The director worked with the cast for a full year in advance of production while script development was ongoing, holding a series of workshops in an effort to make successive drafts more reflective of contemporary Irish youth culture.

-Shot on location in Dublin and Wicklow, the film was financed by the Irish Film Board and Screen Scene, and was produced by Element Pictures.
+Shot on location in counties Dublin and Wicklow, the film was financed by the Irish Film Board and Screen Scene, and was produced by Element Pictures.
 At the request of Kevin Power, author of the book that was the source material for the movie, the university scenes at the end of the film were shot at University College Dublin.

 Reception

 Critical response

 Reviews for What Richard Did were overwhelmingly positive.
 On Rotten Tomatoes the film has an approval rating of 91% based on 33 reviews, with an average rating of 7.6/10.
 On Metacritic, the film has a score of 80 out of 100, based on reviews from 13 critics, indicating "generally favorable reviews".

 Peter Bradshaw called the film slow-burning and disturbing in The Guardian.
 "Abrahamson shows that whatever the failings and weaknesses of the young, it is their elders who insist on wriggling away from blame.
 What Richard Did is an engrossing and intelligent drama that throbs in the mind for hours after the final credits".